nickw1/openpanos/README.md

 # openpanos
 A platform for creating linked, navigable networks of 360 panoramas.

+## PLEASE NOTE
+This documentation is not yet complete.

 ## Introduction
 OpenPanos is a platform for creating linked networks of 360 panoramas.
 It is based on the core engine of [OpenTrailView](https://opentrailview.org), a project to create 360 tours of paths and trails.
 It uses various other libraries: